jlee1114/Stable-Interview/README.md

 * RMSE = 85.59

 Analysis:
 * MAE and RMSE: The MAE and RMSE are quite high, which indicates significant forecasting errors.
-Given that these values are likely to represent daily totals, errors of this magnitude can be quite impactful.
+Given that these values are likely to represent daily totals, errors of this magnitude is quite impactful.
-* Model Fit: The high errors suggest that ARIMA may not be capturing all the relevant patterns, particularly if there is seasonality or non-stationary behavior in the dataset that hasn't been addressed adequately.
+* Model Fit: The high errors suggest that ARIMA may not be capturing all the relevant patterns, since there is seasonality and non-stationary.

 Improvements:
 * Seasonal Model: Since there is seasonality, consider using a SARIMA model which incorporates both non-seasonal and seasonal elements.
 * Model Diagnostics: Review the residuals of the ARIMA model for any patterns that suggest poor model fit and adjust the model parameters accordingly.